danbev/learning-ai/notes/background.md

 The loss function is what determines the calculated y values with the know y values.
 And depending on the values returned from the loss function the parameters to the function, called the optimizer, in the layer are adjusted.
-The this repeates until the values from the loss function are close to the expected know values.
+This repeates until the values from the loss function are close to the expected know values.

 A more realistic example could be using the Fashion MNIST where each image is 28x28 pixels (784), and each pixel can have a value of between 0-255 (our x